teaching-sessions/vuact-study-group/lessons/week-1-configuration.md

 1. Learn how to bootstrap a React or Vue project via their CLI's
 2. Gain the basics of the application structure
 3. Understand the supporting Node ecosystem and set of useful 3rd party libraries
-4. This is a mostly, sit back and relax day.
+4. This is a mostly sit back and relax day.
 No coding.

 ![self care](https://media.giphy.com/media/f5ddtWF1ebTT5d58Ky/giphy.gif)